mdn/content/files/en-us/web/html/element/meta/index.md

 - `media`

-  - : The `media` attribute says which media the metadata applies to.
-The value must be a valid [media query list](/en-US/docs/Glossary/Media_query).
-Unless the `name` is [theme-color](/en-US/docs/Web/HTML/Element/meta/name/theme-color), the `media` attribute has no effect on the processing model and must not be used by authors.
+  - : The `media` attribute defines which media the theme color defined in the `content` attribute should be applied to.
+Its value is a [media query](/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries), which defaults to `all` if the attribute is missing.
+This attribute is only relevant when the element's [`name`](/en-US/docs/Web/HTML/Element/meta/name) attribute is set to [`theme-color`](/en-US/docs/Web/HTML/Element/meta/name/theme-color).
+Otherwise, it has no effect, and should not be included.

 ## Examples